megancarta/BJ-STRIKE-ZONE-2016/README.md

 # BJ-STRIKE-ZONE-2016

+Database and analysis of umpire strike zone calls that help or hurt the Blue Jays

 ```
 CONTRIBUTIONS:
 Megan Carta for SQL and Data Analysis
 Ben Catalan for Python Scripting
 ```

-Database and analysis of umpire strike zone calls that help or hurt the Blue Jays

 We wanted to see if MLB umpires truly hated Canada.

 We found an automated twitter account, @BlueJaysUmp, that tweets every time an umpire makes a strike zone call that is opposite of what it should be.
 Using the data from the tweets, we could analyze the  general effect of the umpires' calls on the Blue Jays.

 RESULTS
 --------
-We found that for the 2016 MLB regular season and post season, the umpire calls helped the Blue Jays a total of () times and hurt the Blue Jays a total of () times.
+We found that for the 2016 MLB regular season and post season, the umpire calls helped the Blue Jays a total of 536 times and hurt the Blue Jays a total of 431 times.

-The player who had the most calls against him was () with () calls that hurt him, while the player who had the most calls in their favour was () with () calls that helped him.
+The player who had the most calls against him was Saunders with 39 calls that hurt him, while the player who had the most calls in their favour was Donaldson with 43 calls that helped him.
-We also queried a table showing the total amount of calls that hurt and helped each individual player.
+We also queried tables showing the total amount of calls that hurt and helped each individual player.

-The farthest distance from the strike zone that the umpire miscalled was () inches.
+The farthest distance from the strike zone that the umpire miscalled was 45 inches.
 We also queried tables showing the farthest distances from the strike zone specifically for batters or pitchers.